-A thorough study of the residential high pressure gun type oil burner.
-Topics covered include: basic combustion theory, how the components of high pressure gun-type burners operate, choosing replacement parts, mechanical troubleshooting, oil tank installation, advanced combustion theory and steady state efficiency testing.
-Corequisites: HVAC101M, HVAC109M, HVAC110M, HVAC115M.
+A through study of the residential high pressure gun type oil burner.
+Topics covered include: basic combustion theory, how the components of high pressure gun type burners operate, choosing replacement parts, mechanical troubleshooting, oil tank installation, advanced combustion theory, and steady state efficiency testing.
+Students must be simultaneously enrolled in HVAC115M.
+It is recommended that students have successfully completed or are simultaneously enrolled in HVAC101M, HVAC109M and HVAC110M.

-HVAC115M Fundamentals of Heating I Lab
+HVAC115M Fundamentals of Heating I Lab 0-3-1

-An introduction to residential high pressure, gun-type burners which includes an indepth, hands-on course covering the components, component testing, replacement, maintenance and burner troubleshooting and steady-state efficiency testing.
-Corequisites: HVAC101M, HVAC109M, HVAC110M, HVAC114M.
+An introduction to residential high pressure, gun-type burners which includes an indepth, hands-on course covering the components, component testing, replacement, maintenance and burner troubleshooting, and steady-state efficiency testing.
+Students must be simultaneously enrolled in HVAC114M.
+It is recommended that students have successfully completed or are simultaneously enrolled in HVAC101M, HVAC109M and HVAC110M.